 Hedgehogs Do Not Carry Zoonotic Diseases

-Zoonotic diseases are diseases that can travel from animals to humans.
-Hedeghogs are not known to carry any zoonotic diseases.
+Hedgehogs are not known to carry any zoonotic diseases.
 Children and elders have weaker immune systems, though, and are more vulnerable to problems.